ikunetwork/WhitePaper/README.md

 As to the platform itself, additional IN features are expected to be developed and/or integrated based on IKU decision making to further enable medical R&D efficiency, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs (e.g., PubMed, IP Databases).
 This will improve workflow efficiency and thus lead to enhanced platform performance.

-As to specific anticipated service components, dependent on IKU token holder decision making, a software bounty may be deployed for RSTi bundling, *i* representing the number of RST’s bundled, as stated below:
+As to specific anticipated service components, dependent on IKU token holder decision making, a software bounty may be deployed for `RST[i]` bundling, `i` representing the number of `RST[x]` bundled, as stated below:

 Bundling may serve to enable various medical R&D financial products to mitigate economic and scientific risk exposure as well as provide horizontal, or vertical, research collaboration.
-As opposed to a traditional centralized corporation, the RST bundle lowers the cost of both trust and risk.
+As opposed to a traditional centralized corporation, the `RST[i]` bundle lowers the cost of both trust and risk.

 How to bundle:
-- Declare RST eligible to bundle with *i-1* in the `RFP`, during token sale, or later point in time
+- Declare `RST[x]` eligible to bundle with `i-1` in the `RFP`, during token sale, or later point in time
-- Declare RST seeking bundle
+- Declare `RST[x]` seeking bundle

-All IN R&D initiatives would have the option to actively bundle their RST’s into RSTi, or allow for RSTi to choose to bundle with an RST, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same, R&D verticals.
-Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/RSTi in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.
+All IN R&D initiatives would have the option to actively bundle `RST[x]` into `RST[i]`, or allow for `RST[i]` to choose to bundle with an `RST[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same, R&D verticals.
+Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`RST[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.

 **BRUNO - ANYTHING WE CAN SHOW HERE?
 IF NOT, NO WORRIES**.